turnkey-commerce/culbertsonexchange-blog/content/posts/2020-06-07-migrating-blog-from-wordpress-to-hugo.md

 #### 4. Enabling Search

 This aspect was more challenging than the permalinks as there is no automated way to do that with static file generators.
 I ended up using an approach where an index is prebuilt into a JSON datafile and then that index is searched using client-side Javascript.
 For this I used the [lunr.js](https://lunrjs.com/) framework.
-However, many of the examples I found didn't work well and will write a future post giving more details on how I got this to work.
+However, many of the examples I found didn't work well and [wrote another post giving more details]({{< relref "2020-06-21-search-integration-with-hugo.md" >}}) on how I got this to work.

 #### 5. Hosting